franklyinc-public/frankly-ruby/README.md

 Frankly Ruby SDK
 ============

-Ruby gem for interacting with the Frankly API.
+The Ruby gem makes it easy to create deeper Frankly chat integrations in your app by interacting with Frankly's server APIs for managing Rooms, Messages, and Users.

 Installation